The right business name could give you a real advantage.

 Every business has one, yet very few of them have a great business name.

 If there is one that should keep you up at night, it is the name of your business.
 Coming up with a name for your business sounds easy.
 Not if you want a business name that will make it easier for you to succeed.
 I recommend that you read Hello, My Name Is Awesome: How to Create Brand Names That Stick.

 The ideal business name should include as many of following as possible:

 Going into this task unprepared will overwhelm, frustrate, and exhaust you.
 Worst of all, you choose the wrong name, your business might fail.
 Naming your business sounds simple, but coming up with the “right” name is hard.
 You can do it with careful planning and preparation.

-The reality is that the wrong name can doom your startup to obscurity and failure.
+The reality is that the wrong name can doom your startup to obscurity and business failure.

 If you don’t take this task seriously, you will screw it up.
 But, if you do it right, it can become a competitive advantage.